dcohen-dalton/csx/source/assignments/3-projectile/projectile.rst

   **Summary:** Model a real-world object of your choosing that moves in two dimensions.

   Physics extensions are very open ended, and the above prompt is not very exact.
-You should work through your idea for your extension in lab with Mr. Condie in order to determine together what might be a realistic goal based on your initial idea.
+You should work through your idea for your extension with a physics teacher in order to determine together what might be a realistic goal based on your initial idea.
 While you work on the base assignment, you should think about what you might be interested in modeling.

   The most important component of this extension is your understanding of the underlying physics concepts.
 While looking up equations onlilne might give you a realistic simulation, you will not learn anything if you don't understanding why the formulas that you use will give you good approximations.